ibm-cloud-docs/Cloudant/api/advanced_replication.md

 ## Named Document Replication

-Sometimes you do not want to replicate documents.
+Sometimes you only want to replicate some documents.
 For simple replications,
 you do not need to write a filter function.
 Instead,